Willz86/PythonProjects/README.md

 - **CTF Word Scrapper:** Run the script in your Python environment.
 It will prompt you for a website URL, scrape the site, and save the wordlist to a file named wordlist.txt in the same directory as the script

+- **Hash Reader:** Creating a Python script that identifies hash types and provides corresponding hashcat and John the Ripper commands is a practical tool for security testing and password recovery scenarios.
+This script will use a series of checks to determine the likely hash type based on the format and length of the hash string provided.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request, or open an issue with your comments.